-Choosing insurance coverage is not as simple as picking the cheapest policy.
-Many people guess, rely on minimum requirements, or assume their coverage is “probably enough.”
-That approach often leads to problems when a claim happens.
+Choosing insurance coverage is not as simple as selecting the cheapest option.
+Many people guess, rely on minimum legal requirements, or assume their coverage is “probably enough.”
+That approach often creates serious problems when a claim happens.

-This guide explains how to determine what insurance coverage you really need, so you can protect yourself, your assets, and your future without paying for coverage you do not need.
+This guide explains how to determine what insurance coverage you truly need so you can protect your assets, income, and long-term stability without paying for unnecessary protection.

 Why Choosing the Right Insurance Coverage Matters

 Insurance is financial protection.
-It is designed to protect your income, property, and savings from unexpected events.
+It protects your income, property, and savings from unexpected events.

 Too little coverage can leave you paying out of pocket after an accident, loss, or lawsuit.
-Too much coverage can strain your budget without adding meaningful protection.
-The right insurance coverage balances cost and risk based on your situation.
+Too much coverage can stretch your budget without adding meaningful benefit.
+The right insurance coverage balances cost and risk based on your real situation.

 The goal is not maximum coverage.
 The goal is appropriate coverage.